Skip to main content

 Multiple-driver headphones

-While much rarer multiple-driver headphones often have a see-through plate on the outside of the earcup, exposing 5 or 7 small drivers inside (like Razer Tiamat 7.1).
+Multiple-driver headphones are much rarer.
+They often have a see-through plate on the outside of the earcup, exposing 5 or 7 small drivers inside (like Razer Tiamat 7.1).
 They’re strategically positioned around the ear to project the sound from different directions.

 Razer 101 | Tiamat 7.1 V2